-In light of the pandemic, the museum will remain closed to most guests for the fall semester.
+In light of the pandemic, the museum is closed to most guests.
 However, we are still eager to provide the course enhancements you have come to know and expect from the McClung.
 Here are ways that we can provide content for your classes through online learning.
 Please note that customized digital content takes a lot of time to develop.
 While we will work to meet your needs, last minute requests may not be possible.

 Learn more about Digital Object Studies.

 Browse select objects have already been digitized for other classes.
 Request them for your own, or let us help you find find other objects that meet to your needs.

-Alongside the coordinator for English 102, the McClung has selected twenty objects especially for your composition courses.
-Browse these materials and make your selections for Digital Object Study-based writing assignments.
+Alongside the coordinator for English 102, the McClung has selected several objects especially for your composition courses.
+Browse these materials and make your selections for writing assignments.

 Add a different perspective to your course or gathering by having museum staff present.
 Schedule a discussion or lecture from one of our experts, including curators of archaeology, malacology, or arts & culture.
-Visit items in the galleries virtually through a Zoom-based tour that matches your specifications.
 Let us know what you need.

 Vols: We are here to serve you.
 Learn how you can take advantage of your on-campus museum.